 God's personal concern for each person

-As the spiritual developed, it was made more and more complex by church choirs and soloists - each adding their individual interpretations
+The spiritual was made more and more complex by church choirs and soloists

 Transported by religious ecstasy, they created the new genre of gospel music (Janero 175)

 Ragtime and Jazz